Harvard Westlake Debates

 Speaking:

-I don't encourage you to speak quickly if it's a virtual tournament - hardly anyone speaks clearly enough for it to translate well over a Zoom/Jitsi call.
+I don't encourage you to speak quickly if it's a virtual tournament - even the best debaters have trouble speaking clearly enough for the round to translate well over a Zoom/Jitsi call.
 However, speaking quickly is different than spreading.
-If you spread (which if fine with me), send over the doc first or else I won't be able to flow.
+If you spread (which is fine with me), send over the doc first or else I will not flow.

 Framework:

-If you don't contextualize the argument, I will do it myself and you don't want that. also please engage with the framework debate as soon as it's brought up in round.
+If you don't contextualize the argument, I will do it myself and you don't want that.
+Please engage with the framework debate as soon as it's brought up in round.

 PF:

-YOU CANNOT AND WILL NOT WILL EVERY ARGUMENT.
+YOU (MOST LIKELY) CANNOT AND WILL NOT WIN EVERY ARGUMENT.
 Collapse, collapse, collapse.

 The earlier you start weighing, the better the round will be for you.
 I won't weigh anything in FF if it's not in summary (please condense and weigh impacts in these two speeches rather than going line-by-line.)